Is COVID Revealing a Virus in CMBS 2.0?

-Commercial loan valuations crucially depend on accurate loan income, but we find that underwritten income is commonly overstated when compared to actual property income.
-Consistent with these differences being purposeful, income overstatement varies widely and consistently across originators, is priced by originators, predictable ex-ante, and accompanied by clear inflation of past financials.
-Income overstatement is highly predictive of pre- and COVID-period loan distress, even after controlling for loan characteristics and geographic and time fixed effects.
-We document appraisal aggressiveness and abnormally low capitalization rates that are also related to current distress.
-Overall, aggressive CMBS underwriting practices appear to be revealing themselves in the current crisis.
+Commercial loan valuations crucially depend on accurate loan income, but underwritten income on CMBS loans is commonly overstated relative to actual property income.
+Consistent with these differences being originator specific, income overstatement in CMBS 2.0 deals varies widely and persistently across originators, is priced by originators, related across property types within an originator, predictable ex-ante, and accompanied by inflation of past financials.
+Risk-retention and associated regulation had no discernable effect on income overstatement.
+Originator income overstatement is highly predictive of pre- and COVID-period loan distress.
+Overall, recent market

 Keywords: Commercial Mortgages, Commercial Mortgage Backed Securities, Income Overstatement